flatsurf/sage-flatsurf/doc/news/orbit-closure-ram.rst

 **Changed:**

-* Changed return types of methods of GL2ROrbitClosure to always return SageMath objects, e.g., instead of return e-antic number field elements, they now return SageMath number field elements.
+* Changed return types of methods of GL2ROrbitClosure to always return SageMath objects, e.g., instead of returning e-antic number field elements, they now return SageMath number field elements.
 This change might break calling code if it is too reliant on the exact types returned.

 **Deprecated:**